jethornton/7i96/docs/source/install.rst

 	sudo apt install wget

-Then right click on the file and open with Gdebi then install.
+Open the File Manager and right click on the file and open with Gdebi then install.

 If you don't have Gdebi installed you can install it from a terminal
 ::

 	sudo apt install gdebi

+If you don't have LinuxCNC installed then the 7i96 Configuration tool will show up in the Applications > Other menu otherwise it will be in the CNC menu.

 To flash firmware to the 7i96 you need to install `mesaflash <https://github.com/LinuxCNC/mesaflash>`_ from the LinuxCNC